1. What are the City of Fairfax's normal duty hours for Animal Officers?

 3. What should I do if I am bitten by a wild animal?

 Contact Animal Control and your physician immediately.
 Wash the bite area thoroughly with warm water and soap.
-Do not try to capture the animal yourself.
+If the animal is immobile and you can safely do so place a bucket or other solid container over top of it.
+Do not try to capture or handle an aggressive animal yourself.
 Do try to stay aware of the animal's location if possible.
-Animal Control will make every attempt to capture a biting wildlife in order for rabies testing to be performed.
+Animal Control will make every attempt to capture biting wildlife in order for rabies testing to be performed.

 4. What animals carry rabies?